cysouw/diathesis/text/c02_structure.md

 ### Names for macrorole patterns

-Throughout the introductory chapters, I have used various names for diatheses, like passive, antipassive, applicative or causative.
+Throughout the introductory chapters I have used various names for diatheses, like passive, antipassive, applicative or causative.
 These names have a long history in the typological grammatical literature [cf. @melcuk1993; @wunderlich1993; @wunderlich2015; @dixon2000a; @dixon2014; @haspelmath2004c; @kulikov2011; @malchukov2015: 96ff.; @zuniga2019].
 Although I have been using these terms as if their meaning is clear, this is often far from the truth.
 Many different terms and definitions have been proposed in the literature, and different terms have at times been used for the same phenomena.
 For example, the original proposal for the term 'antipassive' is already 50 years old [@silverstein1972: 395], but the same phenomenon is also known as deaccusative [@geniusiene1987: 94] or antiapplicative [@haspelmath2004c: 1132; @scheibl2006: 371].
 Reversely, the term antipassive is also attested referring to a slightly different phenomenon of the drop of an object [@scheibl2006: 372-373].

 In this section I will describe in more detail how these names are used and defined in the current book about German diatheses.
 The names for diatheses will here always refer to a macrorole pattern, i.e. to the highly abstract classification of a diathesis in terms of ~~SBJ~~, ~~OBJ~~, etc. as defined in [@sec:intro-remapping].
 For example, the term 'anticausative' will be used as a name for the macrorole pattern ~~[OBJ › SBJ › Ø]~~.
 Such macrorole patterns are strictly defined here in a language-specific way for German, so care should be taken when applying the same names to different languages.